GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_quality.md

 With the addition of validation points, the Collection 2 validation was run again with the following C2 vs C3 comparison results:

+**Validation Points**

+Overall C3 demonstrates greater consistency and more reasonable classification across all time periods and classes than C2.
+Both C3 and C2 show average degradation in 2010 compared to 2015, a trend that is propagated from Level 1 and ML results.
+C3 shows slight degradation compared to C2 on the Validation points, with Cultivated Veg and Natural Veg contributing the most to this difference.
+The Artificial Sfc class has too few points to be considered statistically significant.

 **Validation Points 2010**

 ![C2 2010 Accuracy](/_files/land_cover/c3_l3-13.png)